-Bicycling is one of the most popular ways of traveling for many Europeans on a daily basis.
+Bicycling is one of the most popular ways of traveling for many Europeans daily.
 For example, in the Netherlands, where residents often choose the bike, when going to school, work – or even share a bike when heading home from the bar.
-However, most of the population never wears a helmet – and if you do?
+Nonetheless, most of the population never wears a helmet – and if you do?
 They will probably not see you as a local ‘Dutchie’.

-Europe is a continent with many different cycling cultures.
-From the The Alps in France to the flat lands in the Netherlands – you can see the bicycle being used.
+Europe has diverse cycling cultures, from the Alps in France to Netherlands’ flatlands – you can see bicycles being used.
 However, something that also varies greatly across the continent is helmet usage.

 Prioritizing the General Health